kubecost/docs-cloud/apis/accessing-endpoints.md

 ### Step 1: Generating an API key value

 To get started, visit *Settings* in the Kubecost Cloud UI, then under 'My API Key', select *Generate Key*.
 A key value will generate in a text box with a lifespan of one month.
-Save this value, as it will never be retrievable later.
-Kubecost will not save this value.
-You can remove the key value, and consequently access to it, by selecting *Remove Key*.
-This will not provide a warning after being selected, so be careful to not permanently delete your key.
+Save this value, as it will not be retrievable later.
+Only one key can exist at any given time for a given user.
+Remove the existing key to generate a new one.

 ### Step 2: Generating a personal web token